Barista recipes

 The Caffè Latte story

-First introduced as a beverage around the 17 th Century as a ‘milchkaffee’, ‘café au lait’ and ‘café con leche’ in parts of Europe and Scandinavia.
+First introduced as a beverage around the 17th Century as a ‘milchkaffee’, ‘café au lait’ and ‘café con leche’ in parts of Europe and Scandinavia.
 Caffè e latte was first used in the English language (as stated in the Oxford dictionary) in 1867 by William Dean Howells in his ‘Italian Journeys’.
-The Latte was popularized in Seattle in the early 1980s, however, this description has not appeared in coffee houses until as recently as 1996/97.
+The Latte was popularized in Seattle in the early 1980s, however, this description did not appear in coffee houses until as recently as 1996/97.

 Made with an espresso and textured milk.
 It is only fairly recently that the foam has become truly mastered and the term ‘microfoam’ used.